 Atienna offered him a small smile and nodded.
 Conformity, was it?
 No, ‘protection.’
 Protection through conformity and obedience?
 Oh, Werner—

-“Ah, it looks like we’ve gotten side-tracked in our talks like usual.”
+“Oh, it looks like we’ve gotten side-tracked in our talks like usual.”
 Cvetka cleared her throat.
 “It’s quite difficult not to.
-It’s much easier and enjoyable to wander listlessly off path, isn’t it—and here I’m becoming side-tracked again.”
+It’s much more enjoyable to wander off the beaten path—and here I’m becoming side-tracked again.”
 She sighed, placing a hand on her cheek.
 “I’m not just here for pleasant conversation, and I’m not here to merely collect another list of potential True Conductors either.”

 There was a pause.
 The rain tapering against the window was almost hypnotic.

 “My employer has decided that it’s about time we take in Louise Bonnefoy,” Cvetka said.
 “I’d liken it to karmic justice for her, wouldn’t you?
-Her choice led to something very sad for Hilton and stirred things up between Cancer and Leo, didn’t it?”
+Her… selfish choice led to something quite sad for Hilton and stirred things up between Cancer and Leo, didn’t it?”

 With Cadence’s assistance, Atienna kept her expression unaffected.